HiveCrafted/neurobytes/_posts/2021-02-21-stoicism-intro-2.md

 ### 1. Be impeccable with your word.

 > “The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to do with the choices I actually control.
 Where then do I look for good and evil?
-Not to uncontrollable externals, but within myself to the choices that are my own…”<br>— Epictetus
+Not to uncontrollable externals, but within myself to the choices that are my own…”<br><span class="attribution">— Epictetus</span>

-> “Better to trip with the feet than the tongue.”<br>— Zeno
+> “Better to trip with the feet than the tongue.”<br><span class="attribution">— Zeno</span>

 Epictetus taught us that the heart of the stoic philosophy is the concept that many matters are outside of our control, except our choices, which are fully within our control.
 Our word then is a powerful tool, because not only is it something within our control, but it's how we communicate to others what our intentions are and tell them what to expect from us.
 At its core, our word and how we use it is one of the most important ways we interact with others in the world.